 - Almost entirety of Toriko is hunting for this.
 Main character Toriko and his best friend Komatsu frequently go on trips hunting for legendary food, while fighting the bad guys who are also looking for the food.

-- Lupin III (Red Jacket): In "Lupin's Big Saiyuuki," the treasure that the gang enters a forbidden kingdom for and risks their life to steal is a chest full of salt.
+- The episode "Lupin's Big Saiyuuki", from Lupin III (Red Jacket), is about the gang stealing the treasure of a forbidden kingdom.
+They risked their lives for... a chest full of salt.
 Apparently, the food in the kingdom is quite bland, and salt is a highly-prized commodity.

 - Among the contents of the Scab Island treasure chest in the 1980 live-action Popeye film are cans of spinach (which serve the sailor well in his final donnybrook with Bluto).